 - How much is my personal injury claim worth?

 The answer to this question depends on the specific facts of your case.
 Calculating personal injury damages can be complicated – especially if you intend to pursue compensation for exemplary damages or pain and suffering.
-An auto accident lawyer from Laborde Earles Law Firm can evaluate your case, gather evidence to prove the value of your damages, and help you fight for the maximum compensation.
+An auto accident lawyer from Laborde Earles Injury Lawyers can evaluate your case, gather evidence to prove the value of your damages, and help you fight for the maximum compensation.

 - What evidence might my attorney use to support my claim?